 - 1. Even if flapping occurs frequently, the maximum penalty value is used as the upper limit of the penalty.
 If the calculation result exceeds 240 and the penalty has reached the maximum (240), the duration for which the use of routes is actually suppressed is shorter than the time specified for <Max-suppress-time>.
 Also note that if the maximum penalty is smaller than the <Suppress> value, the use of routes is not suppressed. - 2.
-If you change the <Half-life>, <Reuse>, <Suppress>, or <Max-suppress-time> parameter during flapping, the flap history will be deleted.
+If you change the <Half-life>, <Reuse>, <Suppress>, or <Max-suppress-time> parameter during flapping, the flap history will be deleted. - 3.
+The command does not apply to BGP4 or BGP4+ routes in a VRF.

-bgp default local-preference [OS-L3A]
+bgp default local-preference [OS-L3SA]

-Specifies the default value of the LOCAL PREF attribute of routes to be advertised to an internal peer.
+Specifies the default value of the LOCAL_PREF attribute of routes to be advertised to an internal peer.